“We make sure TWN has a place at the decision-making table for any project that affects our Nation.”

-Our purpose is protecting our nation’s land and resources and ensuring the Tsleil-Waututh Nation voice is always heard.
-We investigate archaeological sites on our reserve; assess referrals in our territory; build mutually beneficial partnerships with other First Nations, governments, and the private sector; and facilitate treaty negotiations.
+Our purpose is protecting səlilwətaɬ (Tsleil-Waututh Nation)’s land and resources and ensuring our voice is always heard.
+We investigate archaeological sites on reserve, assess referrals in our territory, build mutually beneficial partnerships with other First Nations, governments, and the private sector, as well as facilitate treaty negotiations.

 Tsleil-Waututh Nation Consultation Area